roshan-bajgain/Leaderboard/README.md

 # Leaderboard

    This is the project build with webpack and the objective of this project is to use the APL and Use async and await JavaScript features to consume the API.
-As I told you this project is build using webpack and to open in browser you need to type 'npm start' in terminal.
+As, this project is built using webpack and to open in browser you need to type `npm start` in terminal.

 ## Built With